guusj/books/Warbreaker_BrandonSanderson.md

 He paused, eyeing her.
 “I also make certain that everyone stays on schedule and does what they are supposed to.”
 Some of the younger girls—wearing brown, like the ones bathing Siri—began bringing pitchers of water to the side of the tub, and the women used these to rinse Siri’s hair.
 She turned about to let them, though she tried to keep a waterlogged eye on Bluefingers and his serving boy.
 “Now,” Bluefingers said.
 “The palace tailors are working very quickly on your gown.
 We had a good estimate of your size, but final measurements were necessary to complete the process.
 We should have the garment ready for you in a short time.”
-The serving women dowsed Siri’s head again.
+The serving women doused Siri’s head again.
 “There are some things we need to discuss,” Bluefingers continued, voice distorted by the water in Siri’s ears.
 “I presume you have been taught the proper method of treating His Immortal Majesty?”
 Siri glanced at him, then looked away.
 She probably _had_ been taught, but she didn’t remember—and either way, she wasn’t in a frame of mind to concentrate.
 “Ah,” Bluefingers said, apparently reading her expression.
 “Well then, this could be . . . interesting.
 Allow me to give you some suggestions.”